ryman1/keeweb-wiki/iOS.md

 💲 free
 ➕ open-source
-➕ same features as in KeeWeb
+➕ same features and UI as in KeeWeb
 ➖ no Face ID unlock
 ➖ no AutoFill support, you have to copy passwords